Gaze at the British crown jewels

-The Tower of London is a historical place in London.
+The famous Tower of London is a historical place in London.
 The oldest sections date back to the eleventh century, not long after the Norman conquest.
 It actually isn’t a tower, but more of a large fortress.

 It once served as royal palace, but also as a prison for enemies of the throne.
 Some names are: Anne Boleyn, King Henry VI, Sir Walter Raleigh, Guy Fawkes and Rudolf Hess.